ClusterM/wg-obfuscator/README.md

 * `-b <bindings>` or `--static-bindings=<bindings>`
   Comma-separated static bindings for two-way mode as <client_ip>:<client_port>:<forward_port>
   (see ["Two-way mode"](#two-way-mode))
+* `-f <mark>` or `--fwmark=<mark>`
+  Firewall mark to set on all packets.
+Optional, default - 0, e.g. disabled.
+Can be 0-65535 or 0x0000-0xFFFF.
 * `-v <level>` or `--verbose=<level>`
-  Verbosity level, Optional, default is INFO.
+  Verbosity level.
+Optional, default is INFO.
 Accepted values are:
     ERRORS (critical errors only)
     WARNINGS (important messages)
     INFO (informational messages: status messages, connection established, etc.)